Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Trade-off between the PR and the FDR controls.

-To quantify the ability to discriminate between active and non active variables, we calculate the proportion of active variables in models of size $5$, $10$, $15$ and $20$ of each random collection.
+To quantify the ability to discriminate between active and non-active variables, we calculate the proportion of active variables in models of size $5$, $10$, $15$ and $20$ of each random collection.
 Results are presented in Table~\ref{proportion_active} where each value is the average over $100$ independent iterations.
 With Bolasso, random forests and SLOPE, $50$ resamples for the construction of random collections are considered.

-The collection built by the knockoff method is the collection containing the fewest non active variables in the models of size $5$ and $10$.
+The collection built by the knockoff method is the collection containing the fewest non-active variables in the models of size $5$ and $10$.
 For models of size $15$ and $20$, Bolasso and SLOPE are slightly better and the proportion of active variables is always larger than $0.9$.
 We observe with the model of size $20$ that there are active variables far away in the collections, which is undesirable.
-In the following, we consider now the random collections built with the knockoff method and Bolasso (since Bolasso is slightly better than SLOPE on scenarios described in Table~\ref{Table_scenario} (see Subsection \ref{complete_on_scenarios})).
+Since Bolasso is slightly better than SLOPE on scenarios described in Table~\ref{Table_scenario} (see the supplementary file \cite{lacroix:hal-04625023}), we consider the random collections built with the knockoff method and Bolasso in the following.